Over the past few years, USB mics have been INCREASINGLY popular for home recording, singing, music, instruments, and vocals.

-Audio Technica on the other hand is a fairly sturdy mic.
-Although, it does lack a mute button which some users may look for.
+Audio Technica, on the other hand, is a fairly sturdy mic.
+However, it lacks a mute button which some users look for.

-On the other hand, Audio Technica provides depth and a smooth high for those who are thinking of recording sounds for YouTube videos and the likes.
+On the flip side, Audio Technica provides enough depth and smooth highs for those who record sounds for YouTube videos and the like.

-The frequency response of the Audio Technica ranges from 10-16,000 kHz which helps your recordings crisp and very direct!
+The frequency response of the Audio Technica ranges from 10-16,000 kHz, which helps your recordings appear crisp and very direct!